≡ Menu

 As at 31 July (% of NAV)

-The most significant jump in non-equity holdings of the fund was seen in Shariah-Based placements with financial institutions which totaled a massive 9.4% in 2022.
+The most significant growth in non-equity portfolio was the Shariah-Based placements with financial institutions.

 Asset Allocation – Total